Tue 13 Jan 2026 - Tue 12 May 2026

 Introducing York Theatre Royal's LGBTQ+ Book Group!

 Are you passionate about literature that celebrates and explores the LGBTQ+ community?
 Are you looking for a safe and welcoming space to discuss thought-provoking books while connecting with like-minded individuals?
 Look no further!
-We are thrilled to announce the launch of our brand-new LGBTQ+ Book Group at York Theatre Royal.
+We are thrilled to announce the launch of our LGBTQ+ Book Group at York Theatre Royal.

 The LGBTQ+ Book Group will meet monthly at the York Theatre Royal 7pm -8.30pm on the second Tuesday of each month.
 The theatre will provide an inviting atmosphere for open discussions and a cosy setting to delve into the captivating world of LGBTQ+ literature.
 We’ll meet by the downstairs bar to grab a drink, before heading next door for the discussion.